billcai101/Ataxx/README.md

 Twitter contest bot is an automated bot that can follow and retweet using the TWIT api to make post and get requests.

 SEC crawler is a scraper written in Python that uses the BeautifulSoup module to download files directly from the SEC website.

+Reinforcement is a project done in my Artificial Intelligence in which I implemented reinforcement learning for a pacman game.